mharen/mharen.github.io/blog/2011/2011-11-i-vote-to-close-this-meeting.md

 Imagine everyone sitting around the conference room table with their tablets blathering on.
 Now suppose everyone had an app running with the following features:

-- the meeting agenda<br />
+- the meeting agenda

-- a place for minutes/action items<br />
+- a place for minutes/action items

-- a timer showing how much time is left<br />
+- a timer showing how much time is left

-- a timer indicating how much money has been spent (labor) since the meeting began<br />
+- a timer indicating how much money has been spent (labor) since the meeting began

 - a reminder tone very 25% of the duration of the meeting

 Those are all highly collaborative with shared workspaces, etc. But these features are really just an excuse to deploy this: